animalCodes/ab_lang_comparisons/spec/is_prime.md

 Print "True" or "False" depending on whether the number received is a prime number.

-(I always forget what a prime number is, so mainly as a note-to-self: A prime number is a number that can only be divided by 1 and itself with no remainder.)
+While there are many ways to figure out if a number is prime, we'll stick to Trial Division, as it is reasonably efficient and can actually be understood by normal people.

-**Showcases**: Checking remainders, recursion / loops.
+**Showcases**: Remainders, recursion / loops, boolean operators.

-* Receives input on execution via environment/command-line arguments.
+* Receives input on execution via command-line argument.
     * If no input is received, notify user and exit.

 * Convert input to a number
     * If unable to convert input to a number, notify user and exit.

+* Preliminary check:
-    * If the number is less than 2, print "False" and exit early.
+    * If `number` is less than 2, greater than two and divisible by two, or greater than 3 and divisible by 3.
+Print "False" and exit.

-* For each number less than inputted number (excluding 0 and 1):
-    * Check remainder of number / lesser number (*divisor*)
+    * How exactly the above checks are run is up to the implementing developer.

+* Example trial division steps:
+    * Start a loop with a 'counter' variable that has an initial value of 5, increment by 6 on every iteration.
-    * If 0 (divisor is *a factor*) `number` isn't prime, print "False" and exit.
+    * On every iteration, check whether `number` can be evenly divided by `counter` or `counter + 2`, if so, print "False" and exit.
+    * Exit the loop once `counter` *is* or *is greater than* the square root of `number`.

-* If all lesser numbers are checked without exiting, print "True" and exit.
+    * If the loop is exited, every possible factor of `number` has been checked, print "True" and (if necessary) exit.

+**Implemented in**:

-**Implemented in**: C, C++, C#, denoJS, Go, Java, Kotlin, Node.js, Ruby, Rust.
+**To be implemented in**: C, C++, C#, denoJS, Go, Java, Kotlin, Node.js, Ruby, Rust.

-**To be implemented in**: